Ringdown stability: greybody factors as stable gravitational-wave observables

-We also expect that the GF can display sharp Breit-Wigner resonances~\cite{Berti:2009wx,Mascher:2022pku} at the frequency of long-lived modes ($|\omega_I^\epsilon|\ll \omega_R^\epsilon$), although we did not find any resonance for this perturbed potential, probably because the quality factor of the perturbed QNMs remains moderate.
-For example, when $c=100M$ and $\epsilon=10^{-2}$, the unperturbed fundamental mode $\omega^0 M \approx 0.37-i 0.09$ migrates to $\omega^\epsilon M\approx 0.052- i 0.009$ in the odd-parity case, but the GF does not display any special feature at $\omega=\omega^\epsilon_R$.
+Even though we should expect that the GF displays sharp Breit-Wigner resonances~\cite{Berti:2009wx,Mascher:2022pku} at the frequency of long-lived modes ($|\omega_I^\epsilon|\ll \omega_R^\epsilon$), we did not find any for this perturbed potential, probably because the quality factor of the perturbed QNMs remains moderate.
+For example, when $c=100M$ and $\epsilon=10^{-2}$, the unperturbed fundamental mode $\omega^0 M \approx 0.37-\imath 0.09$ migrates to $\omega^\epsilon M\approx 0.052- \imath 0.009$ in the axial case, but the GF does not display any special feature at $\omega=\omega^\epsilon_R$.
 In any case, these resonances can possibly appear only at low frequencies~\cite{Cardoso:2014sna} and would not contaminate the large-frequency behavior of the GF.
 As discussed below and in~\cite{Oshita:2023cjz,Okabayashi:2024qbz}, the latter is directly connected to the ringdown amplitude.